|

 Regarding to mentioned statements, I as a university researcher, a person who past most of his life in doing research and tried to increase ability of science, express that I am seriously worry and preoccupied with this action of Google Company.

+By education, we try to find what reality is and how we can solve present problems of the world.
+We try to teach to our children and students to keep the truth way to reach to the better world.
+In this case, the importance of real science is as clear as possible.
 Today, if some body tries to change reality with lie, how can we expect the better world at the future time?
 This truth is most important in some sciences such as history and geography because at the future, these will explain our present world for the next generation who never will see it.
 Imagine that our ancestors and past scientists used to change any geographical and historical names.
 If they used to do it, how could we explain our current geography science?
 How could we trust it as a real fact?
 Changing science because of political issues will destroy real science, this is a fact that we have learned from the previous scientist and their history.

 Further, as mentioned in related report of UN, any change, destruction, or alteration of the names registered in historical deeds and maps is like the destruction of ancient works and is considered as an improper action [7].